-I first arrived in Cambridge in 1982 and in 1986 I moved to London.
-Years later, in Cambridge once again during the late Nineties or very early Noughties, I remember a curious sense of familiarity meeting Pete.
-I reasoned that during those early years I spent in Cambridge we must have crossed paths somewhere at a party or a pub.
+In Cambridge during the late Nineties or very early Noughties I remember a curious sense of familiarity meeting Pete.
+I reasoned that during my early years in Cambridge, before most of my adult life in London, we must have crossed paths somewhere at a party or a pub.
 Perhaps we’d just seen each other marching to and fro along Mill Road.
 But when did I first hear Pete’s music?

 I remember spending time with him filling biodegradable packets of muesli at the Arjuna health foods warehouse where we both worked for a time.
 One day, after Pete had introduced me to Vicki Bennett’s’, ‘People Like Us’, I went home and found his music online.